A 14-bed specialist unit (including a 1-bed Transitional flat) for adult males with complex dementia.

 The goals of interventions on Allitsen are to:

-Our environments meet the unique physical and therapeutic needs of patients with HD and reflect our warm, positive and empathic approach.
+Our environments meet the unique physical and therapeutic needs of patients with complex dementia and reflect our warm, positive and empathic approach.

 We have created safe, comfortable, structured but flexible units for our patients, providing homely environments to optimise: